happner/capacity-tests/README.md

 docker-compose up
 ```

-3. Uncomment `elasticsearch.url` in config.
+3. Uncomment `elasticsearch.url` in config (do not run tests until step 4 is done).
 4. Create index and type in elasticsearch (do this before sending in any data by running tests)

 ```